NBA star Kobe Bryant wins Oscar for animated short

 LOS ANGELES (Reuters) - Retired basketball star Kobe Bryant has won five NBA titles, but taking home an Oscar on his first attempt was a bigger thrill than the victories earned with the Los Angeles Lakers, the 39-year-old future Hall of Famer said on Sunday.

 “I feel better than winning the championship, to be honest with you.
-I swear I do,” Bryant told news media backstage after accepting the Academy Award for“Dear Basketball,” the animated short film he wrote and produced.
+I swear I do,” Bryant told news media backstage after accepting the Academy Award for “Dear Basketball,” the animated short film he wrote and produced.

-“To be here right now and to have like ... a sense of validation is ... this is crazy, man,” Bryant added.“It’s crazy.”
+“To be here right now and to have like ... a sense of validation is ... this is crazy, man,” Bryant added.
+“It’s crazy.”

 “Dear Basketball” is based on the National Basketball Association great’s 2015 poem, published on the Player’s Tribune website, announcing his final NBA season.
 Bryant narrated the five-minute film, which was directed by Glen Keane and scored by Oscar winner John Williams.